How to Calculate Daily Interest in Excel (2 Easy Ways)

 Use of FV Function to Calculate Daily Compound Interest

-Suppose, we have the principal of $5000 and the bank is offering 0.5% interest.
-We want to calculate daily compound interest using the IPMT function.
+Suppose we have the principal of $5000 and the bank is offering 0.5% interest.
 As the amount will be daily compounded so we will consider the number of compounding periods per year 365.
+Let’s calculate daily interest earned for the first month.

 Calculate Daily Compound Interest Using IPMT Function